sketchplugins/plugin-directory/README.md

 - [Sharpen Images](https://github.com/axmsv/sharpen-images-sketch), by axmsv: Sharpen Images plugin allows to apply Sharpen filter to your image layers in Sketch.
 - [Sheetie](https://github.com/joemanto/sheetie), by Joe Manto: Sketch 3 Plugin that makes a SpriteSheets to export or use
 - [SizeArtboard](https://github.com/brendanmiller/sizeartboard), by brendan miller: Sketch Plugin for wrapping a new artboard around what you've selected
+- [Skatter](https://github.com/joshdjuric/skatter), by Josh Djuric: A plugin with tools (currently very basic tools) to assist with creating patterns out of shapes.
 - [Sketch Action](https://github.com/onmyway133/sketch-action), by Khoa Pham: Spotlight in Sketch
 - [Sketch All Caps](https://github.com/eivindbohler/sketch-all-caps), by Eivind Bøhler: Sketch all caps plugin
 - [Sketch Arrange Artboards](https://github.com/kenmoore/sketch-arrange-artboards), by Ken Moore: Layout all artboards in a grid with user-specified number of rows